What are user defined data types in Oracle?

 User-defined types work much the same way in Oracle PL/SQL which has the same built-in data types as SQL plus a few extra ones such as BOOLEAN.

-PL/SQL tables are known as collections and can be based on object types defined in SQL or types defined in PL/SQL.
-For example the following piece of code creates a type of collection known as an associative array:
+PL/SQL tables are also known as collections and can be based on object types defined in SQL or types defined in PL/SQL.
+For example the following piece of code creates an associative array:

 TYPE address_ty IS TABLE OF VARCHAR2(120) INDEX BY VARCHAR2(10);